bartjanisse/BeerTender/BART/software/helloworld_pi_module/README.md

 Next we need to extraxt this file.
 This can be simply done in the File Manager by right clicking the file and choose 'Extract Here'.

-After this is done you should end up with a folder named `~/buildroot_lin_ver/linux-rpi-3.18.16-v7` in which all the files are extracted.
+After this is done you should end up with a folder named `~/buildroot_lin_ver/linux-rpi-3.18.y` in which all the files are extracted.

+Since we are going to build for Linux version **3.18.16-v7** we going to rename our folder to `~/buildroot_lin_ver/linux-rpi-3.18.16-v7`

 ##### Step 4.
 Get the tools
 The tools we need can be downloaded from